dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 This tutorial teaches the basics of building a web API with ASP.NET Core.

+::: moniker range=">= aspnetcore-3.0"

 In this tutorial, you learn how to:

 > [!div class="checklist"]
 > * Create a web API project.
 > * Add a model class and a database context.
-> * Add a controller.
-> * Add CRUD methods.
+> * Scaffold a controller with CRUD methods.
-> * Configure routing and URL paths.
-> * Specify return values.
+> * Configure routing, URL paths, and return values.
 > * Call the web API with Postman.
-> * Call the web API with jQuery.

-At the end, you have a web API that can manage "to-do" items stored in a relational database.
+At the end, you have a web API that can manage "to-do" items stored in a database.

-::: moniker range=">= aspnetcore-3.0"

 ## Overview